metalbear-co/mirrord.dev/content/docs/using-mirrord/wsl/index.md

 - If you get an error saying that mirrord does not support the Windows platform, this means that you’re trying to install it on the Windows IDE.
 Uninstall the mirrord extension, and follow the previous steps to start the WSL IDE.

-Pressing the mirrord button at the top to enable it will change the icon from.

-{{<figure src="./images/intellij-mirrord-disabled.png" alt="IntelliJ IDEA click to enable mirrord" class="bg-white center">}}

-Changes to.

-{{<figure src="./images/intellij-mirrord-enabled.png" alt="IntelliJ IDEA mirrord enabled" class="bg-white center">}}

-Now starting your project will have mirrord hooked into it.

-(Include the mirrord gif we have here?)